sao16b/4n6/_posts/2024-03-29-MVS_CTF_2023_PC_Writeup.md

 **Prompt**: Michael lives just a mile south of a beautiful body of water.
 What is the name of this body of water

-One of the first autofill entries in Data Artifacts -> Web Form Autofill gives the first line of an address, from the Chrome Default profile.
+One of the first autofill entries in `Data Artifacts -> Web Form Autofill`{: .filepath} gives the first line of an address, from the Chrome Default profile.

 ![Address Autofill](/assets/img/2024-03-29/12_1.png){: width="700"}